90shree/desktop-pet-bunny/README.md

 Simply extract the 'Bunny.zip' file and run the python executable :)

 ***Right click the bunny and select "Close Bunny" to close the program!*

+# If, for any reason, this is not possible:

+## 1. Ensure that you have Python 3 installed.

+## 2. Install the necessary modules needed to run this program with the following commands:

+'pip install tk'

+'pip install win32gui'

+'pip install win32com'

+'pip install random'

+## 3. Now you can run the program in Command prompt by:

+First changing the directory to where this program is stored by using the 'cd' command, followed by a space, then your directory.

+Then simply the command, "Bunny.py"